fai-sal/fai-sal/README.md

 ### Talking about Personal Stuffs:

 - 👨🏻‍💻 I’m currently working on something cool
-- 🚀 I’m currently learning Vue.js and Angular.js
+- 🚀 I’m currently learning Vue.js
 - 💬 Ask me about anything, I am happy to help
 - ⚡ I love to travel and try different types of foods
 - 😸 I am a cat person, on leisure I love to play time with them 😎